 With Mother’s Day coming up, sometimes it’s hard to know what to get that lovely lady!
-So I’m etching a glass vase for my mom and mother in law this year, putting some fresh flowers in for their special day.
+So I’ll etch a glass vase for her and my mother-in-law this year, putting some fresh flowers in for their special day.
 (Mom, act surprised when you get one of these!!)

 - sponge brush, watercolor brush